How to Deliver an Awesome Enonic Demo

 Another beneficial prior insight is which features the customer requires or appreciates.
 Do some investigation beforehand on requirement specifications, or simply ask the customer what features matter most to them.
 In this phase you should also discover whether specific integrations are required and what tools the customer already has that are expected to work with the Enonic platform.

 With the necessary insights handled, you can now enter the formal preparation phase.
 Here you plan the specific presentation in accordance with your actual audience and set up the technical solution.
-The first step in this phase is therefore to set up a local environment of Enonic XP or to use an Enonic cloud trial.
+The first step in this phase is therefore to set up a local environment of Enonic or to use an Enonic cloud trial.

 Next, you must decide which apps from the Enonic Market you should use for the demo.
 For instance, a headless demo would benefit from the Headless Movie Database app, while a more traditional website could be demonstrated with the Superhero Blog.
 A web app demo should first and foremost include developers, and could make use of the My first web app tutorial.

 Now, proceed to create a script based on the insights you gathered.
-For the non-technical people you should keep away from technical details and instead focus on content production, the landing page editor, the image handling, the interface, and so on.
+For the non-technical people you should keep away from technical details and instead focus on content management, the landing page editor, the image handling, the interface, and so on.
 Also customize the script based on relevant apps from the Market based on integrations and tools.
 Enonic partners will of course receive full script suggestions by request.

-Continue the preparation by customizing your demo and to ensure that everything has been done and is in the right place, so to speak.
-Consider finding images and dummy text directly relevant for the customer, for instance financial services examples when the prospective customer is a banking or insurance institution.
+Continue the preparation by customizing your demo and ensuring that everything has been done and is in the right place.
+Consider finding images and dummy text directly relevant for the customer, for instance financial services examples if the prospective customer is a banking or insurance institution.
 And remember: the larger the bid, the more customization.

 Finally, test everything beforehand, and rehearse the script, presentation, and actual demonstration.